Skip to content

 The Mezhyhirya Palace is located on the banks of the Dnieper River.
 It is known as the former residence of the ex-president of Ukraine, Victor Yanukovych, and it is one of the top-visited places in Kyiv.

 The building reminds locals of institutional greed and corruption.
-Inside, you will find golf courses, helicopter pads, tennis courts, a shooting range, and much more.
-Also, you can have a beautiful picnic in the surrounding gardens and have a great time there.
+The park has golf courses, helicopter pads, tennis courts, a shooting range, and more.
+Visitors can also enjoy a beautiful picnic in the surrounding gardens.

 L’viv’s Historic Center

-L’viv Historic Center is also called the Paris of Ukraine with its traditional European feel, modern conveniences, and restaurants.
-And for a spectacular view, you can climb about 1,000 bell tower stairs and see the surrounding landscape.
+L’viv Historical Center is also called the Paris of Ukraine, with its traditional European feel, modern conveniences, and restaurants.
+You can climb about 1,000 bell tower stairs and see the surrounding landscape for a spectacular view.

 Kyiv Pechersk Lavra Monastery